weiyuan2020/mathnotes-of-xiehuimin/babyrudin_readingnotes/ref/babyrudin1976.md

 Conclusion: X is isometric to a dense subset of a complete metric space Y.
 (Exercise 24, Chap.
 3 contains a different proof of this.)
-Suppose ¢ is a continuous bounded real function in the strip defined by 0<x<1, —w <y< co.
+Suppose c is a continuous bounded real function in the strip defined by 0<x<1, -w <y< co.
 Prove that the initial-value problem

-Y=9¢xy, y0)=c
+Y=9cxy, y0)=c
 has a solution.
 (Note that the hypotheses of this existence theorem are less stringent than those of the corresponding uniqueness theorem; see Exercise 27, Chap.
 5.)
 Hint: Fix n.
 Fori=0,..., n, put x,=i/n.
 Let f, be a continuous function